 “Gone.”

-Child protective services were called, but because Sofia was calm with us and would likely panic with strangers, we were asked if she could stay in our care until morning.
+Child protective services were contacted, but because Sofia was calm with us and likely to panic with strangers, we were asked whether she could remain at our house until morning.

 David answered before I did.